-What are signs and symptoms of COVID-19, the flu and colds?
+What are symptoms of COVID-19 and similar conditions?

-“It’s important not to discount symptoms, even if they’re mild,” said Daniel Solomon, MD, an infectious disease doctor at Brigham and Women’s Hospital.
-“It’s actually most common that people have mild COVID-19 symptoms, but it’s still important to get tested so that we can give thoughtful guidance about quarantine, isolation and contact tracing in order to keep everyone around us safe.”
+“It’s important not to necessarily discount symptoms, even if they’re mild,” said Daniel Solomon, MD, an infectious disease doctor at Brigham and Women’s Hospital.
+“It may still be important to get tested for COVID-19 so that we can give thoughtful guidance about quarantine, isolation and contact tracing in order to keep everyone around us safe.”

 Call your health care provider if you have symptoms of the illnesses below.